nicozerpa/website/src/articles/feeling-overwhelmed-heres-some-good-news.md

 ---
-title: Learning JavaScript and Feeling Overwhelmed?
-Here's Some Good News
+title: Learning JavaScript and feeling overwhelmed?
+Here's some good news
 id: 20210606
 description: Learning JavaScript can seem overwhelming.
 There's just so many things to learn.
 Thankfully, you don't have to learn everything.
 published: true